m3o/docs/index.markdown

 Our goal.
 Drastically simplify backend and API service development for the masses.

-## Features of M3O
+## Features of the Platform

-Key Features of M3O:
+Key Features of the platform:

 - **Micro as a Service**: Firstly Micro comes fully managed for you so you don't have to host it yourself or deal with the operations.
 We take the open source framework and run it in the cloud as a highly available offerring using best of breed technologies.

-- **Connect from Anywhere**: Because M3O is a cloud based service you can connect to it from anywhere, whether that's your local machine or another cloud provider.
+- **Connect from Anywhere**: Because Micro is a cloud based service you can connect to it from anywhere, whether that's your local machine or another cloud provider.
 Use the CLI to drive all the operations, query and interact from any environment using the http API or gRPC
 Proxy.